Shubhranshu153/circles/Readme.md

     - First Release
     - Known Bug
         - The screen resets on increasing or decreasing size of the window
+        - Activation of gridpoints near midway of 2 gridpoints is left biased.

 ## Authors